 On July 14, 2009, the Town entered into an agreement with the City of Delray Beach whereby the City will provide the Town with fire and emergency medical services.
 The term of the agreement is for 10 years beginning on October 1, 2009, and extending through September 30, 2019.
-On October 4, 2011, the agreement was amended to increase the service fee for additional areas annexed into the Town.
-The Town paid an annual service fee of \$473,484 for the fiscal year ended September 30, 2018.
+On May 10, 2019, the Town Commission approved a 5-year extension of the agreement at the same conditions as the prior agreement.
+For the fiscal year ended September 30, 2019, the Town paid an annual service fee in the amount of \$497,158.
 The annual service fees for future years will be the current year fee adjusted annually based on the "All Urban Customers - United States April Consumer Price Index" or an increase of five percent (5.0%), whichever is greater.
-The annual service for the fiscal year ending September 30, 2019 will be \$497,158.
+The annual service for the fiscal year ending September 30, 2020 will be \$522,016.